vsokolov00/mqtt-explorer/README.txt

    --cameras or -c:          Include or exclude cameras.
    --hygrometers or -g:      Include or exclude hygrometers.
    --lights or -l:           Include or exclude lights.
-   --locks or -l:            Include or exclude locks.
+   --locks or -k:            Include or exclude locks.
    --move or -m:             Include or exclude move sensors.
    --relays or -r:           Include or exclude relays.
    --thermometers or -t:     Include or exclude thermometers.